melissa-sa/melissa/examples/heat_example/README.md

 ```

-In general, if all the simulations in a Sobol' group can easily be launched in a single MPMD MPI call, we can use the "MELISSA_COUPLING_MPI" coupling mechanism (see Launcher section).
+In general, if all the simulations in a Sobol' group can easily be launched in a single MPMD MPI call, we can use the `MELISSA_COUPLING_MPI` coupling mechanism (see Launcher section).
 Links between simulations will be MPI communications in that case.
-Otherwise, if the simulation relies on MPI_COMM_WORLD for MPI routines or is not MPI at all, simulations have to be connected via ZeroMQ.
-This is the default coupling mechanism, called "MELISSA_COUPLING_ZMQ".
+Otherwise, if the simulation relies on `MPI_COMM_WORL`D for MPI routines or is not MPI at all, simulations have to be connected via ZeroMQ.
+This is the default coupling mechanism, called `MELISSA_COUPLING_ZMQ`.
 A third coupling mechanism is also available if you have the FlowVR software installed in your environment.
-It is called "MELISSA_COUPLING_FLOWVR", and we will not use it in this example.
+It is called `MELISSA_COUPLING_FLOWVR`, and we will not use it in this example.
 All these coupling mechanisms are transparent to the user.
-In the heat solver, we can easily split MPI communicator, so we will use "MELISSA_COUPLING_MPI".
-We split MPI_COMM_WORLD by simulation in the simulation group:
+In the heat solver, we can easily split MPI communicator, so we will use `MELISSA_COUPLING_MPI`.
+We split `MPI_COMM_WORLD` by simulation in the simulation group:

 ```c